-a) Any children who are falling significantly outside of the range of expected academic achievement will be monitored.

-b) Once a child has been identified as possibly having SEN, they will be closely monitored by staff, in order to gauge their level of learning and possible difficulties.
+- a) Any children who are falling significantly outside of the range of expected academic achievement will be monitored. - b) Once a child has been identified as possibly having SEND, they will be closely monitored by staff, in order to gauge their level of learning and possible difficulties.

-c) The child's class teacher will take steps to provide differentiated learning opportunities that will aid the child's academic progression and enable the teacher to better understand the provision and teaching styles that needs to be used.

-d) The SENDCO may be consulted as needed for support and advice and may wish to observe the child in class.

-e) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
+- c) The child's class teacher will make reasonable adjustments that will aid the child's academic progression and enable the teacher to better understand the provision and teaching styles that need to be used. - d) The SENDCO may be consulted for support and advice and may wish to observe the child in class - e) Parents will be informed fully of every stage of their child's development and the circumstances under which they are being monitored.
 They are encouraged to share information and knowledge with the school.